-In 2nd Peter 1 he tells us more, he speaks about the divine power of Jesus to establish you and keep you: Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.
+In 2nd Peter 1: 4 - 11, he tells us more, he speaks about the divine power of Jesus to establish you and keep you: Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; And to knowledge temperance; and to temperance patience; and to patience Godliness; And to Godliness brotherly kindness; and to brotherly kindness charity.
 And further, But he that lacketh these things is blind, and cannot see afar off, and hath forgotten that he was purged from his old sins.
 And he tells us to give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ, which is by the Spirit but most don't realise it.
 These are all worthy examples of how we should conduct ourselves before others and he is encouraging us to diligently strive to be partakers of the divine nature, which is having the mind of Christ and if we can do that we are putting off the old man to be renewed again and is clear in these verses.
 I particularly like that he says if we do these things we shall never fall, which is to strengthen us.
-I believe the last sentence in the above verses that I've emphasized - and I like the words, an entrance shall be ministered unto you, Peter is referring to and reminding us of the strait gate verses in Matthew 7: 13, 14 and Peter knew what that meant because he heard Jesus speak about it in His sermon on the mount.
+The last sentence in the above verses that I've emphasized - an entrance shall be ministered unto you, Peter is referring to and reminding us of the strait gate verses in Matthew 7: 13, 14 and Peter knew what that meant because he heard Jesus speak about it in His sermon on the mount.
 And he is telling us that it is ministered by the Spirit.
-Peter is making it abundantly clear.
+Peter is making it very clear.